-My goggles came with a Polar Heart rate monitor and goggle mount included.
+While doing the Form goggles review the manufacturer provided me with a Polar Heart rate monitor and goggle mount included.
 The idea is that your heart rate is measured from your temple and then displayed to you in real time.
 You can then set up the goggles to chart how much time you spend in each of your heart rate zones which is pretty cool!
 The monitor and mount are easy to attach to the goggle strap.
 A little fiddly but nothing horrendous.
 They sit quite comfortably on the strap and I found I wasn’t really aware of the monitor once it was fitted.

 I did however struggle with turning the Polar monitor on and synching it through the app.
 I still haven’t been able to do this despite receiving help from Form customer service.
 This is a shame as I was really intrigued to see how this feature of the goggles works.
 I think it may possibly have been a faulty unit or maybe just me being a technology idiot.
 Either way when I mentioned it to the guys at Form via an Instagram post response was fast.
 They responded immediately to help me out so I’m very impressed with their customer service.

 The goggles work via a Bluetooth connection with the app.
 I just left my bag on poolside with my phone in it and the goggles connected straight away.
 They are really easy to use; you just follow the instructions on the screen of the goggle.
 The computer unit on the side of them has two buttons to navigate through the screen options.
 So, there really is no room for error.
 The screen is incredibly clear.
 You can choose between having your distance and time on the screen or you can have your pace per 100m displayed.
 The screen is set up to be seen on the right-hand side but you can change this using the set up instructions on the app.